VictoriaMetrics/victorialogs-datasource/README.md

 See more about chart settings [here](https://github.com/grafana/helm-charts/blob/541d97051de87a309362e02d08741ffc868cfcd6/charts/grafana/values.yaml)

-Another option would be to build custom Grafana image with plugin based on same installation instructions.
+Option 3 would be to build custom Grafana image with plugin based on same installation instructions.

 #### Grafana operator